AmorphousShape/CPP-Structs-Algorithms/README.md

 This library provides implementations of advanced data structures and algorithms.
 It is designed for educational purposes, competitive programming, and general use in C++ projects.

-Detailed documentation is available [here](https://amorphousshape.github.io/CPP-Structs-Algorithms/)
+Detailed documentation is available on [GitHub Pages](https://amorphousshape.github.io/CPP-Structs-Algorithms/) and as a [PDF](./Docs/refman.pdf)

 ---